Sending a test message

 STEP 4

 Check your inbox for the test message.
-Test messages should arrive within a few minutes.
+Test messages arrive within a few minutes.

 The subject line of test messages start with "Test message from Envoke:" so you can easily tell test messages apart from final sends.